-The District has experienced slow steady growth which is expected to continue over the next 5 years and will possibly grow at a more rapid pace as the economy recovers.
-This growth will further create demand for water supply, wastewater treatment capabilities and additional capital facilities.
+The District has experienced slow steady growth this past year which is expected to continue over the next 5 years.
+The pace of growth may increase as the economy recovers.
+This growth create increased demand for water supply, wastewater treatment capabilities and additional capital facilities.